FrankM1/docs/content/install/local.md

 ## Prerequisites

-To install Ghost locally you will need the following:
+To install Qazana locally you will need the following:

 * A computer running MacOS, Windows or Linux
 * A [supported version](/faq/node-versions/) of [Node.js](https://nodejs.org)